This is an archive post ~ originally published May. 6, 2017 and updated in 2018

-When I had the chance to play duets with cartoonist Gary Larsen, we started out with Blues – because it’s something we both knew we would know.
-When I need to ‘play out’ the end of the TV or radio interview, I often turn to the Blues.
+When I had the chance to play guitar-harp duets with cartoonist Gary Larsen, we started out with a Blues – because it’s something we both knew we would know.
+When I need to ‘play out’ the end of the TV or radio interview, I often turn to Blues because it’s easy, fun, recognizable as an upbeat style – and because I can fade it out, or keep going as long as I need to.When I need to 'play out' the end of a media interview, I often use Blues.
+Click To Tweet

-It’s an unexpected sound on the harp, and can be surprisingly easy to play on this instrument once you know the basic rules – and once you do, it opens up a whole new world of improvisation and ensemble playing.
 That’s why I give a 6-Week “Blues HarpStyle” course every year at HipHarpAcademy.com — a course that teaches harpists the basic game of the Blues – and how to take it as far as they want.

 So what IS the Blues???

 It depends on who you are how you see the Blues.
 If you’re purely a listener, or someone who’s drawn to style, it’s a genre of music.

 But if you’re a composer – like I am – or an instrumentalist whose training is primarily classical — or anyone who wants to PLAY the Blues – it’s a specific 12-Bar harmonic progression with a range of characteristics that include the swing rhythm (a way of ‘skipping’ the beat instead of ‘walking’ it), bent notes and dominant 7th chords.

 And you don’t have to know what any of that means in order to start having fun playing the Blues.You don't have to know what it means to start having fun playing it Click To Tweet